-Findings Supporting Evidence Online-based courses offered at our school include Health, Computers, Dualenrollment history, and APEX credit recovery.
-In order to take part in an online class, every student is required to follow the acceptable use policy as part of registration and must sign an online agreement.
-Students use their school Microsoft 365 account to sign on to devices on campus, including Chromebooks or computers in the labs or library.
+Findings Supporting Evidence Online-based courses offered at our school include Health, Computers, Dual- Syllabus enrollment history, and APEX credit recovery.
+In order to take part in an online Class lists class, every student is required to follow the acceptable use policy as part of registration and must sign an online agreement.
+Students use their school Tech Plan Microsoft 365 account to sign on to devices on campus, including Chromebooks Acceptable use policy or computers in the labs or library.
 District-wide internet filters meets CIPA (Children's Internet Protection Act) guidelines.

-Syllabus Class lists Tech Plan Acceptable use policy Online Agreement District efforts have resulted in upgrades and updates in the technologies on our campus.
-With the Measure BB funds over the last six years, every classroom has
+District efforts have resulted in upgrades and updates in the technologies on our campus.
+With the Measure BB funds over the last six years, every classroom has been equipped with an Elmo, screen, audio video, and amplification system.